spdk/spdk/examples/nvme/fio_plugin/README.md

 ':'.
 Also, the NVMe namespaces start at 1, not 0, and the namespace must be specified at the end of the string.

-Currently the SPDK fio plugin is limited to the thread usage model, so fio jobs must also specify thread=1 when using the SPDK fio plugin.
+fio by default forks a separate process for every job.
+It also supports just spawning a separate thread in the same process for every job.
+The SPDK fio plugin is limited to this latter thread usage model, so fio jobs must also specify thread=1 when using the SPDK fio plugin.
+The SPDK fio plugin supports multiple threads - in this case, the "1" just means "use thread mode".

 fio also currently has a race condition on shutdown if dynamically loading the ioengine by specifying the engine's full path via the ioengine parameter - LD_PRELOAD is recommended to avoid this race condition.